PriNova/codypy/README.md

 ## Usage as CLI tool

 If installed as a package like mentioned above, you can also use codypy as a CLI tool.
-Simply export `SRC_ACCESS_TOKEN` and `BINARY_PATH` to your environment and in the terminal execute `codypy-cli --help` to see the available options.
+Simply export `SRC_ACCESS_TOKEN` and `BINARY_PATH` to your environment and in the terminal execute `codypy-cli --help` to see the available options and flags.

 ## Example